 enjoyed every minute.

-25. Peruvian Amazon: In May 2012 Diane and I went on a
+25. Peruvian Amazon: In May 2012 Diane and

-different type of river cruise.
-There
+I went on a different type of river cruise.

-were no cities and the boat could only tie up to a river bank at night.
-We traveled along both of the rivers that
+There were no cities and the boat could only tie up to a river bank at

-were fed by the Andes Mountains.
-The
+that were fed by the Andes Mountains.

-according to some geographers).
-We could
+(at least according to some geographers).

-flooding prevented hikes.
-The
+because the flooding prevented hikes.

-trip very enjoyable.
+made the trip very enjoyable.

 24.

-2012 Begins with a Trip to Cuba: President
+2012 Begins with a Trip to Cuba: President Obama relaxed restrictions on travel to Cuba in January

-to go there in 2012.
-An ecotourism
+2011 which enabled us to go there in 2012.

-myself and three other women from Columbia, MO.
+trip for Diane, myself and three other women from Columbia, MO.
+A Cuban guide showed us the sights around

-the island of La Aldea TaĆna.
-We stayed
+Havana, the Vinales Valley and the island of La Aldea TaĆna.
+We stayed at a hotel near Trinidad on the Caribbean

-at a hotel near Trinidad on the Caribbean Coast.
-From there we visited a hacienda in a nature
+Coast.
+From there we visited a hacienda

-tour.
-We returned to Havana for a
+a special tour.
+We returned to Havana

-wonderful night of jazz before flying back to the US through Mexico.
+for a wonderful night of jazz before flying back to the US through Mexico.

 23.